vikashsenthil21/Keylogger-Mini-Project/README.md

 ## Overview

 This project is a simple keylogger designed for educational purposes.
-It captures keystrokes from the user’s keyboard and logs them into a file for later analysis.
+It captures keystrokes from the user’s keyboard and send the keystrokes via email and logs them into a file for later analysis.
 The keylogger can be used to understand how keystroke logging works and to demonstrate potential security risks associated with keyloggers.
 Features

 *  Logs all keystrokes made by the user
+*  Its capture input key and send to email
 *  Saves the logs to a local file
 *  Runs in the background with minimal system impact
 *  Works on [Operating Systems: Windows/Linux/MacOS (specify based on your project)]